Nabakator/anniversaire/README.md

 # 🎉 Joyeux anniversaire - Interactive Web Birthday Card Project 🎉

 This project creates an interactive and fun web birthday card to celebrate your friend’s special day.
-Built with **HTML**, **CSS**, and **jQuery**, this web page includes progressive birthday wishes and an animated surprise to bring joy and smiles.
+Built with **HTML**, **CSS**, and **jQuery (JavaScript)**, this web page includes progressive birthday wishes and an animated surprise to bring joy and smiles.

 ## Project Structure